mbari-org/fastapi-localtrack/README.md

 - [Anaconda](https://www.anaconda.com/)

 # TODO

-- [ ] Update documentation to reflect additional endpoints and return of job_id in metadata
+- [ ] Wire in daemon and pytest to github actions
-- [ ] Wire in daemon to github actions
+- [ ] Standardize .names convention for local and cloud to be the same

 # Deployment